This Is How to Soften Your Linen Sheets

 This moisture absorption is key to the unique ability of linen to soften over time.
 Each time your linen is washed, it becomes softer and more absorbent—no fabric softener necessary.
 Instead, we advise that you avoid using traditional fabric softeners as these may contain chemicals that leave residue on the linen once washed.
 Interestingly, in many parts of Europe, it is tradition for families to inherit linen sheets from their parents.
 Vintage linen is soft, luxurious and possesses a fabric handle that is impossible to achieve through any mechanical process.

-These laundry accessories aid the process of relaxing and softening your linen.
+Another tip is to use dryer balls, which are laundry accessories that aid the process of relaxing and softening your linen.
 The individual balls work at the level of each layer of fabric, helping to separate these and increase their friction.
 The balls can also be used during your tumble dry cycle to speed dry time and further massage the linen fibres for premium softness.

 Should you opt to sit back and let your linen do its thing, hold out a little longer and you’ll soon be in for a treat.
 We advise you to relax and enjoy the journey—that’s the beauty of linen after all—just wash, wear and watch as your Bed Threads get better and better with time.